 When a child says no, gets very particular about certain routines, refuses to co-operate or acts silly when he attempts a task, he could be telling you he needs to connect.
 Try these connected play responses to turn things around.

-Playful response: “It’s Mine” – Take a toy yourself, wrap your arms around it, and declare, “It’s mine.”
+Playful response: “It's Mine” – Take a toy yourself, wrap your arms around it, and declare, “It's mine.”
 If your child tackles you for it, give a good fight but ultimately let your child win.
-Tears Heal author Kate Orson took a cuddly toy outdoors and threw it up in the air when her daughter had trouble sharing.
-The challenge was to grab the toy first and declare proudly, “It’s mine!” before throwing it up again.
+Hand in Hand Mom Kate Orson took a cuddly toy outdoors and threw it up in the air when her daughter had trouble sharing.
+The challenge was to grab the toy first and declare proudly, “It's mine!” before throwing it up again.

 2. Parenting Challenge: Refuses to Eat